-Balance excess hormones with burdock, nettle, red raspberry leaf, or chasteberry tea.
+Balance excess hormones with burdock, nettle, blackberry leaf, wild yam, or chasteberry tea.
 Chasteberry is usually included in the treatment of any menstrual problem and has been used by women for thousands of years due to its estrogen balancing properties.

-A good blend to try is 1 teaspoon of dried chasteberry, 1 teaspoon of dried Echinacea root, 1 teaspoon of wild yam, 1 teaspoon of cramp bark, 1 teaspoon of raspberry leaf, and ½ teaspoon of motherwort.
+A good blend to try is 1 teaspoon of dried chasteberry, 1 teaspoon of dried Echinacea root, 1 teaspoon of wild yam, 1 teaspoon of cramp bark, 1 teaspoon of blackberry leaf, and ½ teaspoon of motherwort.
 Simmer in a quart of water for 15 minutes.
-Strain and drink eight ounces two times a day.
+Strain and drink four to six ounces several times per day.

-Cramps can often be relieved with white willow bark.
+Cramps can often be relieved with white willow bark tea .
 Sometimes a gentle massage can also help.
 Use lavender or rosemary essential oil in an almond oil base and rub in large circular motions.

-There are many things to try.
 Reducing body fat and eliminating caffeine should be top priority.
-Exercise daily and get a little early morning sunshine.
+Exercise and get a little early morning sunshine daily.
 Other herbs to try during treatment include black cohosh, dandelion leaf, ginger, evening primrose oil, borage oil, and milk thistle seed.